Emergency Communications Department

 Contact: Benjamin Paulin

 Email: [email protected]

-Holbrook Regional Emergency Communications Center Receives $3 Million Grant to Begin Construction on New Building
+Holbrook Regional Emergency Communications Center Receives Grant to Begin Construction on Building Addition

-HOLBROOK — Director of Communications Stephen Hooke is pleased to announce that the Holbrook Regional Emergency Communications Center (HRECC) has received an additional grant from the Executive Office of Public Safety and Security and the State 911 Department for the expansion of its regional communications facility.
+HOLBROOK — Director of Communications Stephen Hooke is pleased to announce that the Holbrook Regional Emergency Communications Center has received a grant from the Executive Office of Public Safety and Security and the State 911 Department for the expansion of its regional communications facility.

-The $3 million grant will fully fund the construction of the new building on the ground of the Holbrook Public Safety Building that currently houses the HRECC.
+The regional communications center received the $1.939 million in September and will help to break ground and fund the construction of an addition to the Holbrook Public Safety Building that currently houses the HRECC.

 The Holbrook Regional Emergency Communications Center currently includes the member communities of Holbrook, Abington, Whitman, Rockland, Canton and Sharon.
 Additionally, the HRECC serves as Norfolk County Fire Control and as the host of the Commonwealth of Massachusetts, Department of Fire Services and HAZMAT EAST Control Point.

 “Right now we have five dispatch stations and once the construction of the addition is complete we will have up to 12 dispatch stations,” Hooke said.
 “This will give us the ability to potentially bring on more communities and expand our services.”

 An improved regional communications center will increase public safety preparedness response and operational benefits, enhance the array of services provided to dispatch entities and increase the capacity for coordination of local and regional police, fire and EMS resources, including response to routine events and major disasters.

 Phase 1 of the construction project is expected to begin in the late spring or early summer.